Jim Gibbons (Irish politician): Minister for Defence (1969–1970)

 Following Fianna Fáil's fourth general election triumph in succession at the 1969 general election, Gibbons joined Jack Lynch's cabinet as Minister for Defence.
 His short tenure in the role would come to define his political career.
 In August 1969, civil unrest in Northern Ireland boiled over and the Irish government were forced to act.
 Lynch urged his cabinet to take a cautious line and established a cabinet subcommittee to organise emergency assistance and relief.
 A government fund of £100,000 was set up to provide relief to nationalist civilians forced out of their homes by the Troubles, and Charles Haughey, as Minister for Finance, was given sole authority over this money.
 The Minister for Agriculture, Neil Blaney, allegedly made plans with Captain James Kelly to import weapons from continental Europe.
 Haughey provided the money for the purchase from his civilian relief fund, and also tried to arrange customs clearance for the shipment.

 In May 1970, the Arms Crisis broke when Haughey and Blaney were sacked by Lynch when the plot to import arms was revealed.
-At the subsequent Arms Trial Gibbons would be the chief prosecutorial witness and his evidence would contradict Haughey's.
+At the subsequent Arms Trial Gibbons would be the chief prosecution witness and his evidence would contradict Haughey's.
 Haughey was found not guilty, therefore Gibbons was implied to have been dishonest, an allegation that affected him deeply.
 He was never charged with any offence himself and was angry that a Dáil motion of confidence in the government effectively turned into a debate about him personally.